-The Council's performance framework is regularly reviewed and appropriate amendments made.
-The Corporate Plan and key activities, Heads of Service plans and service plans are all subject to review.
-All Business Plans report on the Council's performance against key priorities and outline priorities and targets for the forthcoming year.
+The Council's performance framework is regularly reviewed, and appropriate amendments made.
+There is a golden thread between the Corporate Plan, Heads of Service business plans and operational plans, which are all subject to review and report on the Council's performance against key priorities.

-The Council's Corporate Risk Register is reviewed and agreed annually by Corporate Management Team and monitored monthly.
-In addition the Register was reviewed by the Audit & Governance Committee.
+The Council's Corporate Risk Register is reviewed on a monthly basis by the Corporate Management Team and any new risks are included in the Register for review and monitoring.
+In addition, the Register was reviewed by the Audit & Governance Committee and exception reports provided to the Executive during the year.